-I like to use dried nettle leaves to make NORA tea and other herbal remedies for a boost of minerals and iron.
+I also like to use dried nettle leaves to make NORA tea and other herbal remedies for a boost of minerals and iron.

-Benefits of stinging nettle tincture
+Health benefits of stinging nettle

-Vast nutritional value – Nettles are high in vitamins (such as A, C, and K), minerals (including iron, calcium, and magnesium), and antioxidants.
+Packed with nutrients – Nettles are high in vitamins (such as A, C, and K), minerals (including iron, calcium, and magnesium), and antioxidants.
 They are particularly known for their high content of vitamin C and iron.

-You can use either dried or fresh leaves.
-Nettles grow in North America and they like moist soil.
+Stinging nettles grow in many places around the world including North America and Northern Europe.
+They like moist soil and we often find them next to the waterways and walkways.
 They start to grow in early spring and continue growing throughout the summer.
 Spring is a good time of year to harvest young nettles, which work best for stinging nettle tincture (and tea or soup).

 If buying dried nettles, try to find an organic source.